JoaoM07/TurnDaDial_Study2/README.md

 # TurnDaDial - Study 2

+Below, you will find how to take part in our study.
+Get in touch if you require more information

+IMAGE

+## 1. What involves taking part in the study

 This page provides information about the second study of my PhD project being run at the University of Exeter, UK.

 We are testing how VR can be used to study differences in wrist movement in healthy individuals with forearm soreness following exercise.

-By taking part in this project, you are contributing to a piece of research which will help us better understand pain.Thanks for your interest in this project.

-Hopefully, you will find enough information about the study.
-Above, you will find the study information sheet and respective consent form.
+## 2. Get in touch

+## 3. Financial compensation available

+Enter a prize draw for a £40 Amazon voucher!
-Please, get in touch if you require more information or are willing to take part in the experiment.
+Taking part in the experiment will automatically enter you in a prize draw.
+Find more information when you complete the experiment.